mayhim182/bmicalculatorapp/README.md

 # bmicalculatorapp

-A flutter app to calculate the BMI and also gives general idea about custom widget creation
+A flutter app to calculate the BMI, ans also to understand the general widget creation from material widget.

 ## Getting Started